himanshu-kalundia/ecommerce-springboot-microservices/README.md

 This is a continuation of https://github.com/programmerboi0987/e-commerce-microservices.git.
 That account is currently facing some technical issues.

-This is an e-commerce microservices project made using Java SpringBoot.
+This is an e-commerce microservices project built using Java Spring Boot.

 The work is still in progress.
 Some parts of this project might not work.